Jason2Brownlee/CosmicHorrorStoryArt/stories/prompt_templates.md

 Each scene description must be standalone.
 Each scene description must include instructions to a visual artist regarding composition.
 Each scene description must include the detail of the objects in the scene.
-Each scene description must mention of the artistic style "[STYLE]" and use it consistently across all scenes.
+Each scene description must mention of the artistic style "[CHOSEN STYLE]" and use it consistently across all scenes.
 If the story contains a narrator, give the narrator a consistent look across all scenes.
 If a character appears in multiple scenes describe them consistency in each occurrence.
 Limit each scene description to one paragraph.